 3. Sort and Categorize:

-• Introduce colored objects or different shapes into the sensory bin and ask your child to sort them based on color or shape.
+- Introduce colored objects or shapes into the sensory bin and ask your child to sort them by color or shape.

 4. Create and Build:

-• Use building blocks, construction toys, or other creative materials to build structures within the sensory bin.
+- Use building blocks or construction toys to create structures within the sensory bin.

 5. Make Patterns: